incomestore/WP-Recipe-Rich-Pins-ZipList/recipe-rich-pins-ziplist/README.txt

 Add recipe rich pin meta data to your ZipList recipes for enhanced pins on Pinterest.

 == Description ==

+**ZipList is officially shut down as of December 10, 2014.
+This plugin will no longer function nor receive any new updates.**

+**We recommend [Easy Recipe Plus](http://www.easyrecipeplugin.com/) as it includes recipe rich pin features alongside being a great recipe plugin replacement.**

 If you're using the [ZipList recipe plugin](http://wordpress.org/plugins/ziplist-recipe-plugin/), your recipe posts already outputs most of the fields you need for rich pins.